Lake Erie Crushers: Stadium

-The Crushers play at Mercy Health Stadium in Avon, Ohio, which has been their home since their inception in 2009.
-The stadium, built and owned by the City of Avon, has a capacity of 5,000, including 3,000 box seats, 11 private suites, four-person terrace tables, berm seating and picnic and patio areas for group outings.
+The Crushers play at ForeFront Field in Avon, Ohio, which has been their home since their inception in 2009.
+The ballpark has a seating capacity of 5,000, 11 private suites, four-person terrace tables, berm seating and picnic and patio areas for group outings, bringing the total capacity to 7,000 fans.
 The playing surface is artificial turf, and includes concession stands, a gift shop and a state-of-the-art sound system.